To teach in the State of California you must first earn a Teaching Credential. Find the information you need to apply below.

 The Reading & Literacy Leadership Specialist Credential prepares students for a teaching career working with classroom teachers to monitor student progress, direct literacy interventions, plan literacy instruction programs and develop and coordinate reading programs at the school, district, or county level.
 For more information, visit our Literacy & Reading Department.

-The Clear Credential Program is designed to serve teachers who need to clear their multiple or single subject credential, but for whom induction is unavailable.
-For more information about the Clear program, please visit University Extended Education.
+The Teacher Induction Program is designed to serve teachers who need to clear their multiple or single subject credential.
+For more information about the TIP program, please visit Extension & International Programs.

 Clear Administrative Services Credential